Tuee22/effectful/documents/tutorials/07_migration_guide.md

 ## Learning Objectives

 By the end of this tutorial, you will:
-- Identify imperative patterns to refactor
+- Identify imperative patterns to replace with effect programs
 - Transform imperative code to functional programs
 - Migrate error handling to Result types
 - Replace mutable state with immutable data flow